Genez-io/genez-io.github.io/content/_index.md

 ---
 title: 'The easy way to write, deploy and use a serverless API'
 date: 2019-02-22
-leadTitle: "The Coolest Way to Write, Deploy and Use a Serverless API." #"Write and deploy backend code seamlessly!"
+leadTitle: "The Coolest Way to Write, Deploy \n and Use a Serverless API." #"Write and deploy backend code seamlessly!"
 leadSubTitle: "Never pay for idle servers or write unnecessary code again.
 Happy hacking!" #'Simple backend functions for web and mobile developers.
 Happy hacking!'
 callToAction: 'Learn more'
 leadButtonOneText: 'Check our demo'